telliott99/smallprojects/Pollicare.md

 *Install applications the easy way and without the hassle, using the Smokyashan downloader.
 The Smokyashan platform stems from years of experience with installing applications, resulting in a highly optimized process, yielding faster downloads, a better user experience and more successful installations*

+#### Solution

+If it were me, I would reinstall the OS from scratch.
+But my friend isn't crazy about this.
+Since it's a non-admin account, I decided to recommend [Malwarebytes](https://www.malwarebytes.com/pricing/mac/).

+I did this mainly based on the quality of the writing on their website, and the testimonials.